Chapter 1- Moving In

 "Look, I understand it feels weird, and you're not gonna talk much to them, but please, for me, at least try to act friendly.
 They don't have to know about it, so act like there's nothing wrong, okay?.
 You have to warm up to them eventually.
 Make friends with them, even though they just-"

 "Yeah, sure, okay, you don't have to keep telling me," Everlin interrupts, reaching her arm out again, towards the door.
 She starts to clench her fingers, but stops when a certain question comes to her head.

 "Probably.
 There's posters all over the walls and stuff, and I don't think the Artusos wanted to take them down.
 I mean, the way he died, I don't think they could ever get through that.
 It must've hurt them enough to bring us in."
 Without reacting or saying a word, Everlin fists her hand, creating a punching position, and makes the cloudy-looking walls dwindle to nothing, disappearing from existence.
 Peter motions with his arms, making the rocks shrink as well.
 Once he's done, Everlin sweetly places the stuffed frog on the bed and walks to open the door.
 Before she opens it, however, she turns around back to her brother.

 "Don't forget," Everlin starts, "Alex said the mercuries live in this town.
 They know about us, so I guess we have to keep these stupid trinkets on and deal with it."
 When she receives a knowing nod from Peter, she leaves her room.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Hannah AbrielleWrite a Review